jerry-dumblauskas/PythonBuiltins/README.md

 Python Builtin Functions

-one script is a sample of all the built ins -- with common usage
+one script is a sample of all the built ins -- with common usage (main_tut.py)

-the rest are idioms, investigations, experiments and puzzles...
+the rest are idioms, investigations, experiments, utilities and puzzles...